Mithun1508/Mithun1508/README.md

  📜  Application Monitoring using Grafana,ELK.

  ⭐ unit Test : Used Junit, JEST, cypress Followed a Test Driven development(TDD) Model/pattern wrote a unit test cases to ship a code against a function and writing a code inside the main function trying to implement passes the test case wrote the Test class  for that specific function

+ 🚀 DevOps Practices Followed:

+ 1 Maintained Code Repository

+ 2 Automate the builds

+ 3 Perform daily checkin and commits to baseline

+ 4 Test in clone environment

+ 5 Keeping the build fast

+ 6 Make it easy to get the newest deliverables

+  For Continuous Integration Phase:
+    Version Control -> Build -> Unit Test -> Deploy -> Auto Test -> Deploy to Production ->Measure + validate and then Production feedback

+  For Continuous Delivery& Continuous Deployment Phase:
+        Source -> Build -> Staging -> Production

+	-> Git Version Control System tool

+       -> Jenkins & Plugins Continuous Integration tool

+       -> Selenium Continuous Testing tool

+       -> Puppet, Chef, Ansible are Configuration Management and Deployment tools

+       -> Nagios Continuous Monitoring tool

+       -> Docker Containerization tool

+WORKFLOW:

+DEVELOP CODE ---> MANAGED BY GIT VERSION CONTROL ---> COMMITED TO REPOSITORY---> CODE PULLED BY JENKINS USING GIT PLUGIN AND Build Tools ---->Configuration Management Tools like deploys & provisions test Environment ---->Jenkins releases the code on the test Environment testing tools like Selenium  ----> Once its tested Jenkins sends it for the deployment on production sever --> after deployment continously monitored by Nagios -----> Docker container provides the Testing Environment to test the Build features

 # Cloud infra-Architecture